 Introduction to the Imperial Citadel of Thang Long

-This grand architectural complex represents one of the largest national defense fortifications of that era.
-It preserves many historical values of the nation, encompassing aspects of architecture, history, culture, and more.
-Some prominent relics that have been excavated and preserved to this day include the Flag Tower, Doan Mon Gate, Kinh Thien Palace, and the archaeological site at 18 Hoang Dieu Street.
+This grand architectural complex stands as one of the largest national defense fortifications of its time.
+It carries the nation’s historical values in architecture, history, and culture.
+Visitors today can still explore prominent relics such as the Flag Tower, Doan Mon Gate, Kinh Thien Palace, and the archaeological site at 18 Hoang Dieu Street.

 The Imperial Citadel of Thang Long holds a paramount position in Vietnam’s system of historical relics.
 On August 1, 2010, the UNESCO World Heritage Committee adopted a resolution recognizing the Central Sector of the Imperial Citadel of Thang Long – Hanoi as a World Cultural Heritage.